• Skip to main content

 Cleaning Wall Finishes, Woodwork, & Floors

 To reduce mold and damage, clean and dry as soon as water recede.
 Do not sand or scrape lead-based paint.
 Get more information before disturbing old paint.
-If materials are already moldy before you can begin cleanup, get more information on avoiding mold hazards or you can take professional help.
+If materials are already moldy before you can begin clean up water damage, get more information on avoiding mold hazards or you can take professional help.
 If you are following the clean up process, make sure to follow these points:

 1. Use a phosphate-free, all-purpose, or disinfecting cleaner.
 Wash from top to bottom.
 Rinse with clean water.